Solutions

 In 1-2 weeks, we map services, environments, pipelines, access, incidents, costs, security gaps, and AI scenarios.
 We also identify where business value gets stuck before production use.

-We design a minimally sufficient platform: Kubernetes or OpenShift, CI/CD, GitOps, SSO, security gateways, observability, backup, DR, local LLM infrastructure, and operating rules.
-We do not add complexity for fashion's sake: we keep only what reduces TTU, WIP, cost, or risk.
+We design a minimally sufficient platform: Kubernetes or OpenShift, CI/CD, GitOps, SSO, security gateways, observability, backup, DR, local LLM infrastructure and operating rules.
+We keep only what reduces TTU, WIP, cost or risk.

-We launch the first flow that actually gets used: for example, self-service deployment for one service, SSO for contractors, monitoring of a critical process, or an on-prem inference endpoint for an AI agent.
-We do not consider a demo or test environment finished until users have started working.
+We launch the first flow that actually gets used: self-service deployment of one service, SSO for contractors, monitoring of a critical process or an on-prem inference endpoint for an AI agent.
+A demo or test environment isn't the finish line until users start working.

 We migrate services in batches so the business keeps running.
 We containerize, separate configuration, move secrets out, define IaC, and add health checks, readiness/liveness probes, rollback, and alerts.

-We document runbooks, train the team, introduce DORA/SRE metrics, and remove dependence on external DevOps for routine operations.
-KT.Team stays on architectural support, but the platform becomes transferable.
+We document runbooks, train the team, introduce DORA/SRE metrics and remove dependence on external DevOps for routine operations.
+KT.Team stays on as architectural support, but the platform becomes self-sufficient.

 Cases We Rely On

-In a public case for GC TOCHNO, the KT.Team team deployed a product development infrastructure, configured Keycloak, connected SSO to Active Directory, and integrated the first service.
-This demonstrates expertise in SSO, a service catalog, and access for employees and contractors.
+In the public TOCHNO Group case, the KT.Team team deployed a product development infrastructure, configured Keycloak, linked SSO with Active Directory and connected the first service - proving competence in SSO, service catalog and access for employees and contractors.

-For Lenta, we deployed Pimcore DAM on the client's servers, set up a Kubernetes cluster with test/prod environments, connected the solution to the data bus and website via API, and used S3 storage for images.
-The result was an on-prem system with no dependency on a cloud vendor.
+For Lenta we deployed DAM Pimcore on the client's servers, set up a Kubernetes cluster with test/prod environments, linked the solution to the data bus and website via API, and used S3 storage for images: the result is an on-prem system with no dependence on a cloud vendor.

-In KT.Team's public AI cases, the architectures show an agent working with 1C and systems via API/MCP, Sloy turning chats, meetings, Drive, Git, tasks, and finance into memory for AI agents, and a financial agent receiving data through MCP and SQL.
-These projects require the same DevOps foundation: identity, gateways, runtime, observability, and auditing.
+KT.Team's public AI cases describe environments where an agent works with 1C and other systems via API/MCP, Sloy turns chats, meetings, Drive, Git, tasks and finance into memory for AI agents, and a financial agent receives data via MCP and SQL; these projects require the same DevOps foundation: identity, gateways, runtime, observability and audit.

 Measurable Results